Skip to main content

 Everything you need to know about Deep Research.

-Deep Research is an AI-powered investigation mode that autonomously analyzes your uploaded logs in multiple steps.
-Instead of returning a single search result, it plans an investigation, runs multiple targeted queries, correlates findings, and produces a structured report with root cause analysis and recommendations.
+Deep Research is the autonomous investigation engine at the heart of logcat.ai.
+Instead of returning a single search result, it plans an investigation, runs multiple targeted queries, correlates findings across system layers, and produces a structured report with root cause analysis and recommendations.

 Quick Search gives you a fast, single-pass answer to straightforward questions — great for 'what version is this device?' or 'show me the crash stack trace.'
 Deep Research is for complex investigations that require multiple search steps, hypothesis testing, and cross-referencing across different log sections.